-Services that are covered for you What you must pay when you get these services Abdominal Aortic Aneurysm Screening A one-time (once per lifetime) screening ultrasound for people at risk.
+Services that are covered for you What you must pay when you get these services Smoking and tobacco use cessation (counseling to stop smoking or tobacco use) Supervised exercise therapy (SET) Urgently needed services Vision care "Welcome to Medicare" preventive visit Abdominal aortic aneurysm screening A one-time (once per lifetime) screening ultrasound for people at risk.
 The plan only covers this screening if you have certain risk factors and if you get a referral for it from your physician, physician assistant, nurse practitioner, or clinical nurse specialist.
 There is no coinsurance, copayment, or deductible for members eligible for this preventive screening.